scream104/psych596/activities/moderation-mediation/spss/moderation-mediation-instructions-spss.md

 - One last question to think about: Why didn't we consider `imaginary_screensize` in a mediation model?

 ##### A note on effect size measures for the indirect effect
 The "Completely standardized indirect effect(s) of X on Y" section produced by PROCESS is essentially a standardized regression coefficient, and as such it can be compared across studies (and is useful for meta-analyses).
-We could try to compute something similar to R<sup>2</sup>, but all of these measures cause difficulties with how we interpret them, so we may be better off sticking with the standardized indirect effect measure (see the Field textbook section 11.4.3 for full discussion).
+We could try to also compute something similar to R<sup>2</sup>, but approaches to do so cause difficulties with how we interpret them, so we recommend the standardized indirect effect measure (see the Field textbook section 11.4.3 for full discussion).

 #### That's all for this part, have some fun in RStudio now!